nilutz/graph-2-text/README.md

 # Football Task

+In general follow the instructions below, to reproduce experiments go into subdirectory /cmds.
+There convenience shell scripts provide a short way to run all experiments.

 ## Prepare data
 Run [data-extractor]() and get a sentences_full_{not}delex.pkl file and put it in data/data-football/, then for generating the input: